Adult Re-Education Fund

 This scholarship was established within the Hancock County Community Foundation to honor the memory of Carl and Goldie Chapman and their belief in higher education, and it provides support to non-traditional students who have successfully met or exceeded minimum secondary education graduation requirements or the equivalent.

 Applicants must be residents of Hancock County and a citizen of the United States of America, be past graduates of a Hancock County public high school, have had their normal course of education interrupted for any reason for at least one year, and be a minimum age of 18 years old, and exhibit the desire to plan to pursue a post-secondary education credential.

 Mary E. Carmichael Fund for the Future of Agriculture

 This scholarship provides educational support to graduating seniors and past graduates of a Hancock County public high school planning to pursue a bachelor’s degree in agriculture at a land-grant college.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Esther Barnhart Cook Scholarship Endowment Fund

 Esther created this fund through her estate to provide educational support to Eastern Hancock High School graduates who plan to pursue an elementary education teaching degree at Ball State University.

 Brandon Couch 4-H Beef Project Scholarship Endowment Fund

 Brandon touched the lives of many during his short time on earth.
 Fellow athletes, coaches, and friends from New Palestine